DanielRaphael1/DanielRaphael1/README.md

 ## Hi there 👋

-My name is Daniel I am keen to learn things related to Developing, creating, analyzing, solving problems
+My name is Daniel I am keen to learn things related to Developing, creating, analyzing, and problem solving

 🎯 DevOps | Automation | AI Enthusiast
 🛠 Building stuff from zero to production